Ralph George Hawtrey: Life and career

-Hawtrey was born in Slough, near London, only son and last child of George Procter Hawtrey (born 1847/50; died 1910) and his first wife Eda (died 1892), daughter of William Strahan.
-His father, a schoolmaster, left the profession for acting, where he met no great success; the family's impecuniousness led Ralph Hawtrey to seek the stable employment of the Civil Service.
+Hawtrey was born in Slough, near London, the only son and last child of George Procter Hawtrey (born 1847/50; died 1910) and his first wife Eda (died 1892), daughter of William Strahan.
+His father, a schoolmaster, left the profession for acting, where he met no great success; the family's impecuniousness led Ralph Hawtrey to seek the stable employment in the Civil Service.
 A cousin was the economist Alfred Marshall.

-He was educated at Eton, and went up to Trinity College, Cambridge in 1898.
+He was educated at Eton and went up to Trinity College, Cambridge in 1898.
 He graduated in 1901 with first-class mathematics honours.
 He entered the Admiralty in 1903, then he was moved to the Treasury (1904), where he became director of financial enquiries in 1919.
 Until his retirement in 1945 he worked in the UK Treasury.

 Alfred Marshall took no immediate part in Hawtrey's economic education.
 His economic education was, for the most part, acquired in the Treasury.
 However, he had close contacts with the Cambridge economists.
-Away from economics he was involved with both the Apostles and with Bloomsbury, whilst within the subject he was a visitor to Keynes's Political Economy Club at Cambridge and Currency and Credit (1919) became a standard work in Cambridge in the 1920s.
+Away from economics, he was involved with both the Apostles and with Bloomsbury, whilst within the subject he was a visitor to Keynes's Political Economy Club at Cambridge and Currency and Credit (1919) became a standard work in Cambridge in the 1920s.

 He taught at Harvard University as a visiting lecturer from 1928 to 1929 on a special leave from the UK Treasury.
 After his official retirement in 1945 he was elected Price Professor of International Economics in the Royal Institute for International Affairs a post which he held from 1947 to 1952.